Backlinks (Link Building)

 Prioritize Relevance Over Metrics

-Third-party authority metrics can be useful indicators, but they are not the whole decision.
+Third-party authority metrics can be useful indicators, but they are not the full decision.

 Build Links Gradually and Consistently